keanehauck/keanehauck.github.io/collections/_posts/2024-06-24-tf2-strategy.md

 It would be an understatement to call medic powerful.
 Without a medic, a team is effectively crippled.
 Scouts and demoman can do chip damage at far range, meaning that the un-healed team is prevented from even reaching the fight at full power.
 Additionally, medic possesses 2 abilities that change the flow of an entire game:
 * Overheal.
 When healing a target at full health, medics can give them extra health equal to 50% of their total maximum health.
 So, a fully-overhealed soldier goes from 200 health to 300.
 Needless to say, overhealing a player gives them a massive advantage in any 1v1 or fight they might be in.
 A fully overhealed team engaging with a non-overhealed team should win every time.
 * ÜberCharge (I will not be using the umlaut for the rest of this post, but I wanted to use it at least once).
 Ubercharge (or Uber) is medic's special ability that allows him to make his heal target invincible for 8 seconds.
 In a fast-paced game such as TF2, invincibility is nothing to sneeze at.
 An invincible demoman jumping straight into your team is an unconditional recipe for destruction.
 Each medic possesses an Uber meter that charges by healing players.
 When the meter reaches 100%, they will be able to use their Ubercharge.
-It takes around a minute to build an Uber, and this rate is influenced by how consistently the medic is healing.
+It takes around a minute to build an Uber, and this rate is influenced by how consistently the medic is healing (additionally, healing injured players builds uber quicker, which leads to a strategy where players will intentionally hurt themselves to let their medic get uber faster: known as *building*).

 These two abilities of medic mean that the entire meta of competitive TF2 revolves around keeping your medic alive.
 If you have Uber and the enemy team doesn't, you are almost guaranteed to win the fight, and vice versa.
 At the macro level, team strategy is structured around maintaining Uber advantage above the enemy team, but I will discuss this later.
 Sixes only allows one medic per team, for obvious reasons.